With the name of Allah, the Impartial, the Compassionate.

 (46) Al-Ahqaaf

-This Surath got the name Ahqaaf (the Sand hill) from the 21st verse, which speaks about the warning given by the brother of Aad to his people.
+This Surath got the name Al-Ahqaaf (the Sand Hill) from the 21st verse, which speaks about the warning the brother of Aad gave to his people.
 This Surath contains verses revealed in the tenth year after Muhammad was selected as the Messenger of Allah.
-It warns that whoever invokes anyone besides Allah will not receive any response until the Day of Judgement, whereas on the Day when all are summoned for Judgement, they will become enemies to one another.
-It is stated in this Surath that Adhikr—the Mercy—, which testifies to all previous Books revealed from the Lord, should be taken as the Guide.
-With It, the wrongdoers must be warned, and It is glad tidings for the Muhsins who live under the Light of Adhikr.
-It is also warned that Allah does not guide the wrongdoers who hide Adhikr—the Great Witness.
-The prayer of believers who have completed forty years of age is explained.
-Children who mockingly reject the warning of believing parents regarding resurrection will be losers in the Hereafter, along with mankind and the Jinn who passed before them.
-Those who repudiate the verses of the Lord’s Book will not benefit from their hearing, sight, or intelligence in any way.
-Thus, they will be overtaken by what they used to mock.
+It warns that whoever invokes anyone besides Allah will not receive any response until the Day of Judgment, while on the Day when all will be summoned for Judgment, they will be enemies to one another.
+It is told in this Surath that Adhikr—the Mercy—which testifies to all previous Books revealed from the Lord should be considered as the Guide, and that the wrongdoers should be warned with It, and that It is the Glad Tidings to the Muhsineen who live under the Light of Adhikr.
+It is also warned that Allah will not guide the wrongdoers who hide Adhikr—the Great Witness.
+The prayer of the believers who have completed 40 years is explained in this Surath.
+The children who mockingly reject the warning given by believing parents regarding the Resurrection will be the losers in the Hereafter, along with mankind and the Jinn who passed before.
+Those who repudiate the verses of the Lord’s Book—their faculties of hearing, sight, and intelligence will not benefit them in any case.
+Moreover, they will be affected by the happening of whatever they had been mocking.

-This Surath also reminds of the event when a group from the Jinn (Sprite) came to hear the Lord’s Book from Messenger Muhammad, then returned to their people as warners.
-The scene of the disbelievers being presented before the Fire in the Hereafter is described, where they are asked, “Is this the Truth?” and they reply, “Yes, Our Lord, it is the Truth.”
-Then it will be said, “Taste it, because you were hiding the verses.”
-This Surath, containing 35 verses, ends with the question, “Will anyone be destroyed except the transgressing people?”
+This Surath reminds us of the event of a group from the Jinn coming to hear the Lord’s Book from Messenger Muhammad and their returning to their own people as warners.
+The scene of the disbelievers being presented before the fire in the Hereafter, and being asked, “Is It true?” and their answering, “Yes, our Lord!
+It is true,” is explained.
+Then they will be told, “You taste It, for you were hiding the verses.”
+This Surath, containing 35 verses, ends with a question: “Will anyone be destroyed except the transgressing people?”